ni/nimble/specs/nimble-blazor/README.md

 In addition to running unit tests, we want the Blazor repo to have a similar developer validation experience that the nimble-angular repo offers.
 Namely we should:

 - Provide an example app that tests out each widget
-- Produce a Storybook allowing users to update public state of each component
 - Link to example app (WebAssembly version) from Storybook landing page
 - Run Lighthouse against the example app

-We will be able to execute the automated tests as part of the CI with the 'dotnet test' command.
-We should be able to use this command for the workspace 'test' command (as specified in the package.json file).
+We will be able to execute the automated tests as part of the CI with the "`dotnet test`" command.
+We should be able to use this command for the workspace "`test`" command (as specified in the package.json file).

 For more info see [Github docs](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-net).